virtualgoodsdealer/virtualgoodsdealer-pages/_posts/2021-1-21-simple-website-tutorial-part-three.md

 ### Resources for customization ###
 I won't go into the details of customizing Jekyll themes in this tutorial because it would basically be teaching all of frontend web development.
 If you are trying to figure out how to add a feature to your Jekyll site, I suggest first checking out the theme's Github repo's read me.
 There is also a large community of people using Jekyll online.
 You can probably find out how to implement many common features by searching for it on a search engine.

+Two methods of organizing content in Jekyll sites that were not covered in this tutorial are [collections](https://jekyllrb.com/docs/collections/) and [data files](https://jekyllrb.com/docs/datafiles/).
+I recommend reading about them if you want to add support for categories or make a portfolio site.

 For the details on all Jekyll features, reference the [Jekyll Docs](https://jekyllrb.com/docs/){:target="_blank"}.
-I won't go into it in this tutorial, but an important part of Jekyll sites is its support of [Liquid](https://shopify.github.io/liquid/){:target="_blank"}.
+An important part of Jekyll sites is its support of [Liquid](https://shopify.github.io/liquid/){:target="_blank"}.
 Liquid is a template language that is used to display a site's content.
 The lines surrounded by curly braces in the layout HTML files are written in Liquid.
 For example, the language is used to display all the posts on the site's home page.
 [More on using Liquid with Jekyll here](https://jekyllrb.com/docs/liquid/){:target="_blank"}.

+[Jekyll plugins](https://jekyllrb.com/docs/plugins/){:target="_blank"} are a common way of adding more features to Jekyll sites.
+Currently, [very few plugins](https://pages.github.com/versions/){:target="_blank"} are supported by Github Pages.
+However, it is still possible to include them in your Jekyll site by generating the site locally and then pushing to Github Pages.
+[This tutorial by Nicu Surdu](https://surdu.me/2020/02/04/jekyll-git-hook.html){:target="_blank"} covers the process.

 For more resources on learning basic web development, check out [the resources section from part two]({% post_url 2020-11-23-simple-website-tutorial-part-two %}#resources-for-learning-frontend-web-development).